emb-riscv/specs-markdown/introduction.md

 ## Limitations

-These specifications intentionaly **do not** include application class devices which use virtual memory and/or have supervisor/hypervisor modes which are intended to run operating systems kernels.
+These specifications intentionally **do not** include application class devices which use virtual memory and/or have supervisor/hypervisor modes which are intended to run operating systems kernels.
 For this class of devices, see the "RISC-V Privileged Architecture" specifications.